Elephly/COMP3009-PROJECT/README.md

 ### Dependencies
 - Debian/Ubuntu/Mint: ```$ sudo apt-get install -y build-essential libxmu-dev libxi-dev libgl-dev libgl1-mesa-dev libglu1-mesa-dev git cmake```
-- RedHat/CentOS/Fedora: ```$ sudo yum install libXmu-devel libXi-devel libGL-devel git cmake```
+- RedHat/CentOS/Fedora: ```$ sudo yum install libXmu-devel libXi-devel libGL-devel mesa-libGL-devel mesa-libGLU-devel git cmake```
+- Mac OS X: Install Xcode and then do the following:
+  - ```$ xcode-select --install```
-- Mac OS X: ```$ brew install Caskroom/cask/xquartz git cmake```
+  - ```$ brew install Caskroom/cask/xquartz git cmake```

 ### Notes
 - The project has been tested using the GCC and MSVC compilers
+- Building the project currently requires bash to build glew, therefore the only way to build the project on Windows is with Windows 10, with developer mode enabled, and with Windows Subsystem for Linux enabled
 - When building a project for Visual Studio, run in release mode
-  - Some bug exists when run in debug mode where the application appears to run normally, but meshes are not rendered at all
+  - Some bug exists when running in debug mode where the application appears to run normally, but meshes are not rendered at all